Projects per year

 Overview

-Judith Popova is a Lecturer at the University of Hertfordshire in English Literature and Creative Writing.
-She was previously a Postdoctoral Researcher and Guest Lecturer at the University of Surrey where she attained her PhD in 2022.
-She is a recipient of a fully-funded Research Fellowship at the University of Surrey.
+Judith Popova is Lecturer at the University of Hertfordshire in English Literature and Creative Writing.
+She formerly held positions as a Postdoctoral Researcher and Guest Lecturer at the University of Surrey, where she earned her PhD in 2022 and was awarded a fully funded Research Fellowship.
 Judith has presented papers on exilic literature at international interdisciplinary conferences and is an Advance HE Fellow, a member of the Association for Scottish Literature, and the Muriel Spark Society in Edinburgh, Scotland.
 Judith has been an editor for the University of Surrey's collobrative project with HMP Downview on Women's Prison Writing, and a peer-reviewer.
-Her creative publications include a collection of poetry and short stories in the Stag Hill Literary Journal and a chapter in 'Unlocking the Grid: A Documentary Novel of the Plague Year' (foreword by Iain Sinclair).
+Her creative publications include a collection of poetry and short stories in the Stag Hill Literary Journal and a chapter in 'Unlocking the Grid: A Documentary Novel of the Plague Year' (foreword by Iain Sinclair), published by Potential Books in 2021.

 Teaching specialisms